The fourth call for Interreg Europe project proposals runs from 7 May until 22 June 2018.

 Remember, 184 projects have already been approved by the programme.
 This means that, as a new applicant, you must check whether projects in similar thematic areas were already approved in the first, second and third call.

 If this is the case, figure out what makes your project different.
 Maybe yours is the first project to address a specific aspect of the topic.
 Or perhaps, you involve new regions in your project.
 Whatever it is, make reference to the existing and past projects in the application form in order to explain to us the innovative character of your proposal.

 5. Ask for help

 Last but not least, don’t be afraid to ask for help from the joint secretariat and your national contact point.
 We have a wide variety of resources available to help you succeed.
 We invite you to attend our questions and answers sessions, try out the partner and project idea search tools, watch our instructional videos, check out our FAQ page, and join our applicant events, workshops and webinars.

 Finally, please check the eligibility rules carefully.
-Remember that one third of the first call applications were unfortunately declared not eligible.
 These rules along with comprehensive guidance on developing an application are available in the programme manual.

 So, there you have the five top tips for applicants from our team at the joint secretariat and the approved project partners.
 We hope that you will find them useful, and we look forward to receiving your application!

-Read more about the third call on our apply page.
+Read more about the fourth call on our apply page.